Key responsibilities

 Stakeholder point of contact |

-Human Resources & Administration Division and Legal Division |
+Human Resources & Administration Division, Legal Affairs Division and Corporate Communication Division, Kioxia Corporation |

 Communication Method and Case Study